mingzhaochina/unet_cea/README.md

 An trained model on Chinese Metropolitian Network(178 stations,266350 samples),thanks to  Hebei Earthquake Administration for providing the catalogs and high accuracy manual picks
 The directory `unet_capital`

-## validate
-python ./bin/unet_eval.py --tfrecords_dir data/test --checkpoint_path output/unet_capital/  --batch_size 1000 --output_dir output/unet --events
+Use new test data(not used in the train and validate process) to check the preformance of the model: python ./bin/unet_eval_from_tfrecords.py --tfrecords_dir detection --checkpoint_path ./unet_capital/unet.ckpt-585000 --batch_size 8 --output_dir output

 (more to come)